Faresalghazy/PiCa/README.md

 You are now ready to control your car :) .

 ## Configuring video
+By default, video is disabled, uncomment the following line to enable it

 ----------

 # Controlling the car from your Android phone
-Possibly the simplest step download the CarJoy developed by yours truly from google play [here](https://play.google.com/store/apps/details?id=centennialapps.fares.carcontroller&hl=en).
+Possibly the simplest step, download the CarJoy developed by yours truly from google play [here](https://play.google.com/store/apps/details?id=centennialapps.fares.carcontroller&hl=en).
 Enter the settings page, enter your IP and port  (note that this works with external IPs as well), make sure to press the set buttons.
 Go back and enjoy steering your car.

 ----------